-The Fall 2020 Center for Research Computing workshop series will provide a hands-on experience that will guide researchers from the basics of using SMU's supercomputing resources to advanced parallelization and application specific usage.
+The Spring 2021 Center for Research Computing workshop series will provide a hands-on experience that will guide researchers from the basics of using SMU's supercomputing resources to advanced parallelization and application specific usage.
 The topics will cover information useful for researchers to quickly begin to use the advanced compute capabilities provided with the cluster.
-New users are encouraged to take advantage of the introductory "M2 Introduction" workshop that will be given once monthly during the semester.
+New users are encouraged to take advantage of the introductory "ManeFrame II (M2) Introduction" workshop that will be given once monthly during the semester.

-Workshops will be given asynchronously and posted weekly.
-Open workshop help sessions will be held each Wednesdays via Zoom from 2:00 to 4:00 PM.
+Workshops will be held each Thursday via Zoom from 12:00 to 2:00 PM.
 Register to receive Zoom coordinates.
 Sessions will be recorded and posted along with session materials.

 |March 11||Intel oneAPI HPC Toolkit Overview|